KyleMardell/freeflow-app/TESTING.md

 #### JavaScript Liner
 At the end of development I checked all reacts files using the [ESLint](https://eslint.org/play/) tool with all files passing with no errors.
 This was a good final check to all the javascript files to check there were no overlooked errors.
+Once development was complete, I removed all console logs from the front-end code, with one exception in the [CurrentUserContext](https://github.com/KyleMardell/freeflow-app/blob/main/src/contexts/CurrentUserContext.js) file.
+The remaining console log captures an error when there is no response from the "dj-rest-auth/user/" endpoint.
+This would only occur if a logged-in user was automatically logged out, in which case they would be redirected to the home page.
+Since this error does not need to be displayed to the user, the console log remains to satisfy the try-catch block rather than leaving the catch case empty.

 ### Accessibility and Performance